Treats cancer of the colon or rectum.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to oxaliplatin or similar medicines such as carboplatin, cisplatin, Paraplatin®, or Platinol®.
-You should not receive this medicine if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to oxaliplatin or similar medicines such as carboplatin, cisplatin, Paraplatin®, or Platinol®.
+Do not use this medicine if you are pregnant.

 How to Use This Medicine